PiggyBottle/testapp/README.md

 How to run

-1. yarn install
+1. In vscode terminal run `npm install`
-2. npm start
+1. In vscode terminal run `npm start`
-3. Scan QR Code with Expo Go
+1. Scan QR Code that appears in the terminal with Expo Go on a mobile device

 About delete all notes button